iphillz/video_chopper/README.md

 - Provide download links for processed videos
 - Containerized with Docker for easy deployment
 - Ready for deployment with Coolify
+- Interactive API documentation with Swagger UI

+## API Documentation

+The API includes interactive documentation using Swagger UI, which allows you to explore and test all the endpoints.

+- Access the documentation at `/docs/` when the server is running
+- View detailed information about request parameters and response formats
+- Test the API directly from the documentation interface

 ## API Endpoints